johnkyony/api-guide/source/create_key.rst

 .. image:: static/api_access.png

 Fill in both the website url and :doc:`callback </callback>` url.
-You can use a service like RequestBin for your callback url if your don't have one yet.
+You can use a service like `mockbin <http://mockbin.org/>`_ for your callback url if your don't have one yet.

 Once you have saved the page a JSON Web Token (`JWT <https://jwt.io/>`_) will be generated for you.